LoqmanSamani/mapk-pathway/params_estimation/doc.md

 The provided directory contains a set of Python files, each containing a class named `ParameterEstimation`.

+(There is also a subdirectory called `data` which contains output data and diagrams for each model.)

 This class  is designed  to  estimate  unknown  parameters  (r0, r_0, r4, and d) for a set of differential

 equations  using a  gradient-based  optimization  approach.
 The code  is  structured  as  a practical and